‘3 Body Problem’: Welcome your new alien overlords

 That moment was right after the October 7 attacks, when Hamas massacred hundreds of defenseless civilians and took hundreds more hostage.
 It was the single bloodiest day for Jewish people since the Holocaust.
 However, Hamas’ violence was indiscriminate, and the victims weren’t just Israelis.
 They were from many countries, including Thailand, Argentia, Germany, France, Russia, China and America.

 Immediately after that brutal assault, it’s fair to say the world was on Israel’s side.
 Hamas committed an act of war, and no nation would have blamed Israel for responding in kind.
-If they’d targeted Hamas in a targeted and proportionate way, they could have had an international coalition to support them.
+If they’d gone after Hamas in a targeted and proportionate way, they could have had an international coalition to support them.

 But Israel’s government has utterly squandered that sympathy.
 Instead of trying to limit civilian casualties – or even pretending to – they’re engaging in massive and indiscriminate bombing of Gaza.
 They’ve destroyed homes, hospitals, refugee camps, entire neighborhoods.
 It’s an unprecedented act of collective punishment.